German minister ups rhetoric against takeovers ahead of China trip

 Deputy Economy Minister Michael Machnig told the Financial Times that Berlin was worried about takeovers that seemed to be driven by the Chinese government or were about gaining access to German technology.

-"We need to have the powers to really investigate deals when it is clear that they are driven by industrial policy or to enable technology transfers," he said.
+"We need to have the powers to really investigate deals when it is clear that they are driven by industrial policy or to enable technology transfers," he told the FT in an interview.
 "When necessary, in exceptional cases, maybe even to say we're not going to allow (them)."

 Gabriel's visit comes a week after his ministry withdrew approval for Fujian Grand Chip Investment Fund (FGC) to buy chip equipment maker Aixtron, citing security concerns.